jsga/GlobCover_maps_squirrel/README.md

-[ WORK IN PROGRESS ]

 This repository answers the following simple question.

-> Can a squirrel cross from north to south spain without touching the ground?
+> Can a squirrel cross from north to south Spain without touching the ground?

 The answer is: **obviously not**.
 But, another question arises, and this one is not so easy to answer:

-> If a squirrel had to go from the north of Spain to the south, touching the ground as little as posisble: which way would it follow?
+> If a squirrel had to go from the north of Spain to the south, touching the ground as little as possible: which way would it follow?

 The answer is not trivial.